 A cenote is a natural sinkhole resulting from the collapse of limestone rocks that exposes an underwater cave system.
 This underwater system is part of the two longest underground water systems in the world (Sac Actun 353 km and Ox Bel Ha 270 km) which was the reason why 13,000 years ago people settled on the peninsula.
 In history, these ancient Mayas used the cenotes for sacrificial offerings.
 But nowadays, visiting cenotes is a fun experience and you can swim or go scuba diving!

-There are four different types of cenotes, the ones that are completely underground, semi-underground, cenotes at ground level such as a lake or pond and those that are open wells such as Cenote Ik Kil and Cenote San Lorenzo Oxman.
+There are four different types of cenotes, the ones that are completely underground such as this cenote, semi-underground such as Gran Cenote, cenotes at ground level such as a lake or pond and those that are open wells such as Cenote Ik Kil and Cenote San Lorenzo Oxman.

 Cenote Suytun from a side view